 Mr. Brunstad’s appearances before the Supreme Court include his argument on behalf of the Marshall family in the Anna Nicole Smith case, Marshall v.
 Marshall, 547 U.S. 293 (2006); his argument on behalf of Travelers in Travelers Cas. & Sur.
 Co. v.
 Pacific Gas & Elec.
 Co., 127 S. Ct.
 1199 (2007); and his argument on behalf of Citizens Bank in Marrama v.
 Citizens Bank of Massachusetts, 127 S. Ct.
 1105 (2007).

-Mr. Brunstad was a member of the Dechert litigation team recognized as part of the Financial Times’ 2013 Top U.S. Innovative Law Firms for their “standout” work acting as lead counsel for an ad hoc group of creditors in connection with the highly contested cross-border restructuring of approximately $1.6 billion in defaulted senior notes issued by Mexico's largest glass manufacturer, Vitro S.A.B. de C.V.
+Mr. Brunstad was a member of the Dechert litigation team recognized as part of the Financial Times’ 2013 Top U.S. Innovative Law Firms for their “standout” work acting as lead counsel for an ad hoc group of creditors in connection with the highly contested cross-border restructuring of approximately US$1.6 billion in defaulted senior notes issued by Mexico's largest glass manufacturer, Vitro S.A.B. de C.V.
 This precedent-setting case marked the first time that U.S. courts clarified the standards and requirements for global businesses that file for Chapter 15 bankruptcy.

 Connecticut College, B.A., 1983, magna cum laude